-- Example 1 shows how to place the load diagram for an engine without a shaft generator coupled to a fixed pitch propeller. - Example 2 comprises diagrams for the same configuration, here with the optimising point on the left of the heavy running propeller curve (2), providing an extra engine margin for heavy running. - Example 3 shows the same layout for an engine with fixed pitch propeller (Example 1), but with a shaft generator. - Example 4 shows a special case with a shaft generator.
+- Example 1 shows how to place the load diagram for an engine without a shaft generator coupled to a fixed pitch propeller. - Example 2 comprises diagrams for the same configuration, here with the optimising point on the left of the heavy running propeller curve (2), providing an extra engine margin for heavy running, similar to the case in Fig. 2.04.03. - Example 3 shows the same layout for an engine with a fixed pitch propeller (Example 1), but with a shaft generator. - Example 4 is a special case of example 3, where the specified MCR is placed near the top of the layout diagram.

 In this case, the shaft generator is cut off, and the gensets used when the engine runs at specified MCR.
-This makes it possible to choose a smaller engine with a lower power output. - Example 5 shows diagrams for an engine coupled to a controllable pitch propeller, with or without a shaft generator, (constant speed or combinator curve operation). - Example 6 shows where to place the optimising point for an engine coupled to a controllable pitch propeller, and operating at constant speed.
+This makes it possible to choose a smaller engine with a lower power output.

+Example 5 shows diagrams for an engine coupled to a controllable pitch propeller, with or without a shaft generator, (constant speed or combinator curve operation).

-For a specific project, the layout diagram for the actual projects shown later in this chapter may be used for drawing of the actual load diagram.
+For a specific project, the layout diagram for the actual project shown later in this chapter may be used for drawing of the actual load diagram.